y-arjun-y/arjunyadav/pages-md/notebook.md

 - Principal Component Analysis
 - The underlying principle behind transformers

+### Achievements

+- Applied to AGISF 2024!
+- Applied to AI Safety Camp 2024!
+- Taught high school seniors about machine learning and AI safety!
+- Worked with my brother on variational auto-encoders and mechanistic interpretability while he was setting up BAISC.
+- Research Assistant Tenureship - got to learn a lot about transformers!

 ## Papers + Notes (if open access)

 ### Mechanistic Interpretability